Functional classification of metabolic networks: Robustness of metabolic Grassmann distances to genetic variations

-We observe that most computationally viable single gene KOs lead to no or minimal changes in nullspaces (Fig. \ref{fig:distancemats}\textit{A Top}).
-The exception observed here corresponds to $\Delta$\textit{uidA} that otherwise encodes for $\beta$-glucuronidase which, in the context of the human gut microbiome, modifies hydrophilic molecules for elimination by the host \cite{Blanco1985, Yang2017,Gao2022}.
-Previous work indicates that the \textit{uidA} gene is nearly ubiquitous in \textit{E. coli} isolates from treated and raw water sources \cite{Martins1993}.
+We observe that most computationally viable single gene KOs lead to no or minimal changes in nullspaces [Fig.~\ref{fig:distancemats}(a), top].
+The exception observed here corresponds to $\Delta$\textit{uidA} that otherwise encodes for $\beta$-glucuronidase which, in the context of the human gut microbiome, modifies hydrophilic molecules for elimination by the host~\cite{Blanco1985, Yang2017,Gao2022}.
+Previous work indicates that the \textit{uidA} gene is nearly ubiquitous in \textit{E. coli} isolates from treated and raw water sources~\cite{Martins1993}.
+This is consistent with its Grassmann distance from other \textit{E. coli} KOs.
+We validated that the \textit{E. coli} KO Grassmann distances are numerically stable by changing the singular value threshold or excluding/adding basis vectors in the nullspace computation [Fig.~\ref{fig:sensitivity}].

-To go beyond small genetic differences, let us focus on mini-AGORA2, a subset of the metabolic networks of AGORA2, which represents 688 genetically distinct microbes \cite{Heinken2023}.
+To go beyond small genetic differences, let us focus on mini-AGORA2, a subset of the metabolic networks of AGORA2, which represents 688 genetically distinct microbes~\cite{Heinken2023}.
 With mini-AGORA2, we examine microbial metabolism as shaped by evolution and the human gut environment.
-We find that compared to the computationally viable KOs of \textit{E. coli} K-12 MG1655, the mini-AGORA2 \textit{E. coli} strains realize larger distances in both nullspaces (Fig. \ref{fig:distancemats}\textit{A Middle}), which are further augmented when considering all mini-AGORA2 networks (Fig. \ref{fig:distancemats}\textit{A Bottom}).
-Two-dimensional sgd-MDS embeddings of the combined Grassmann distance matrix (Fig. \ref{fig:distancemats}\textit{B}) reveal that networks of viable \textit{E. coli} KOs cluster away from the mini-AGORA2 networks (Fig. \ref{fig:distancemats}\textit{C}).
-Note that this suggests that high genetic similarity may be sufficient to produce similar nullspaces.
+We find that compared to the computationally viable KOs of \textit{E. coli} K-12 MG1655, the mini-AGORA2 \textit{E. coli} strains realize larger distances in both nullspaces [Fig.~\ref{fig:distancemats}(a), middle], which are further augmented when considering all mini-AGORA2 networks [Fig.~\ref{fig:distancemats}(a), bottom].
+Two-dimensional embeddings of the combined Grassmann distance matrix [Fig.~\ref{fig:distancemats}(b)] reveal that networks of viable \textit{E. coli} KOs cluster away from the mini-AGORA2 networks [Fig.~\ref{fig:distancemats}(c)].
+This suggests that high genetic similarity may be sufficient to produce similar nullspaces.
+To investigate the mathematical origin of clusters, we decompose the combined distance matrix of Fig.~\ref{fig:distancemats} as the dimension gap and angular term of Eq.~\ref{eq:GRASSMANN} [Fig.~\ref{fig:distancemats}(d)].
+We find each term dominates in different regions of the distance matrices [Fig.~\ref{fig:distancemats}(e)].
+In particular, regions of high similarity correspond to the angular term dominating in contribution, whereas regions of low similarity correspond to dimension gap dominating.
+This suggests that clusters in the embeddings [Fig.~\ref{fig:distancemats}(c)] are due to these competing contributions to the Grassmann distance.

-\subsection{Inequivalence of genetic and metabolic distances}
+\section{Inequivalence of genetic and metabolic distances}